fabiana001/documentations/TimeseriesDbComparison.md

 Kudu stores data in tablets and offers two ways of partitioning data: Range Partitions, Hash based Partitioning or both.
 See [here](https://kudu.apache.org/docs/schema_design.html#partitioning) and [here](https://www.linkedin.com/pulse/storing-data-range-hash-partitions-kudu-arkanil-dutta) for more details.
 This means that to storage timeseries it is required a partition by time range and series hash (i.e. all tags attribute of a timeseries).

 Cons.
 - Kudu is a is a storage engine not a SQL engine.
 This means that it is not optimized for timeseries analytic queries as traditional timeseries databases.
-However, impala or spark could be used for querying and analyzing data stored in kudu.
+Non-partitioned queries do not scale with respect to the size of cluster, thus they are discouraged.
+However, impala or spark could be used for querying and analyzing data stored in Kudu (take care of cross-partition operations, hotspots problems and data shuffling).
-- Grafana does not provide any Kudu plugins.